cassiel/reveal-js-render-clj/README.md

                       --input presentation.clj \
                       --output presentation.html

 The `--reveal.js` argument defaults to `~/GITHUB/cassiel/reveal.js/`.
-The `--output` argument defaults to the same name as the input, with `.clj` replaced by `.html`.
-Note that the input file is actually evaluated as a Clojure program, so it should only contain code that you trust.
-(At some stage we should turn this into EDN.)
+The `--output` argument defaults to the same path and name as the input, with `.clj` replaced by `.html`. *Warning*: note that the input file is actually evaluated as a Clojure program (we use `read` and `eval`), so it should only contain code that you trust.
+(We have partial support for EDN, but it's not clear how useful this would be in isolation.)

 Note that the `reveal.js` support directories (`js` and `lib`) are copied into place alongside the output, so existing directories with these names will be removed.